 - Tokens/Markers or something like that (more on this in a touch)

 - The rules (downloadable for free right now from the Knight Models website!!!)

 - Sewer/lamp posts/objective markers

 On the surface, some of that doesn’t seem like a big deal.
-Models, tape measures (now that the game is measured in inches, this is easy), dice are all things we have if we have played miniatures games before.
+Models, tape measures (now that the game is measured in inches, this is easy), and dice are all things we have if we have played miniature games before.

 Let’s Talk About Models